AyoubAref/CTF-writeups/HC-CTF/Robin.md

 https://www.rapidtables.com/convert/number/decimal-to-hex.html

-after converting the number, use this code to print the flag:
+after converting the number to hexdecimal, use this code to print the flag:

 [Java](https://ideone.com/E3uGOU),
 [python](https://ideone.com/tDHMIt)

-I hope you've enjoyed and learned :D
+I hope you enjoyed and learned :D